Janet Berliner

-Janet Berliner, formerly Janet Gluckman (September 24, 1939 – October 24, 2012), was a Bram Stoker Award-winning author and served as president of the Horror Writers Association from 1997 to 1998.
+Janet Berliner (née Gluckman; September 24, 1939 – October 24, 2012), was a Bram Stoker Award-winning author and served as president of the Horror Writers Association from 1997 to 1998.
 She was also a member of Authors Guild, the International Thriller Writers, and the Science Fiction and Fantasy Writers of America.
 She was born in Cape Town, South Africa, but moved to America with her husband in 1960.
 She became a citizen of the United States in 1966, and lived in Las Vegas.